Paper Mario: Sticker Star: Reception

 Sticker Star received "generally favorable reviews", gaining an aggregate score of 75/100 on Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with each critic giving the game a 9 out of 10.
 The game sold 402,000 copies in Japan in 2012.
 As of 31 March 2013, the game has 1,970,000 worldwide sales.
-The Academy of Interactive Arts & Sciences chose Sticker Star as the "Best Handheld Game of the Year" during their 16th Annual D.I.C.E.
+The Academy of Interactive Arts & Sciences awarded Sticker Star with "Handheld Game of the Year" during their 16th Annual D.I.C.E.
 Awards ceremony.

 The introduction of stickers received mixed reception by critics; critics liked the strategy of managing stickers on hand.
 Philip Kollar of Polygon called the combat engaging, and like how each battle had its own gimmick that invoked logic deduction.
 Jeremy Parish of 1UP praised Sticker Stars playability by saying, "The sheer playability of Sticker Star goes a long way to offset the moments at which your forward momentum grinds to a halt and you're forced to traipse through old haunts for some arbitrary fetch quest."
 The use of Things received negative reception, criticized for being out of place and their function in game being a necessity.
 They were considered one of the game's weaknesses, criticized for inevitable backtracking and only having one solution for each puzzle.
 Jeff Grubb of VentureBeat criticized the use of stickers due to a lack of inventory space, being forced to hold onto certain stickers for later, and constant backtracking to retrieve unobtainable stickers.
 Graphics and worldbuilding were praised, and was compared to the likes of Super Mario 3D Land.
 The game was noted as being just as unique as previous games in the franchise, with Electronic Gaming Monthly stating how the "3D-effect only enhances the visuals further".
 The characters were also praised for their charm and "offbeat" naturalism, however they were also criticized for lack of variety in visual design as well as the abundance of Toads instead of the diverse fictional races the series had been known for.

 Many critics were negative towards the removal of multiple role-playing game (RPG) elements, of which a lack of character progression, such as experience points (XP).
 GamesRadar+ liked the change from traditional RPG content, but believed there was "not enough of an RPG for genre buffs".
 Additionally, critics were disappointed in the loss of a proper story, but the comedic writing was praised; Paste reviewer Casey Malone believed the game "stands out as genuinely funny compared to most other games".

 Other complaints came from a lack of difficulty in standard combat.
 Critics found regular encountered battles to have little to no difficulty at all, with Eurogamer reviewer Rich Stanton believing that they "don't think I was killed by a normal enemy once".
 On the contrary, boss battles were considered overly difficult, being called a "nightmare", "ridiculous", and "inevitable".